 The photography plan goes haywire

-To top it most of my trip was spent traveling rather than photographing on the location.
+To top it most of my trip (even other than this hospital) was spent traveling rather than photographing on the location.
 All I could do was to capture some photographs of my fellow travelers.
 I did try some photographs from the moving car too.

 Lesson learnt: Things may not be as planned.
 So be prepared to photograph whatever comes your way.

 I carried a full frame camera with an auto-focus 50mm lens.
 I rarely use autofocus but on this particular trip I ended up using auto-focus mode quite often.
 Most of the photographs were the spur of moment kind and auto-focus helped.
 I also had a tripod with me which never saw the light of the day on the trip.
-I did miss a speedlight.
+I did miss a speedlight in my camera bag.
+I had not carried it based on the assignment details, however I had to click some low light photographs of a few gatherings too and I ended up using high ISOs.

 Lesson learnt: Be ready for the unexpected.
 Carry some spare equipment which just might come in use.